-All applicants will be interviewed by the Course Leader before admission on to the course.

-The purpose of the interview is to review the applicant's current and previous teaching experience and qualifications, clarify his/her expectations of the course and discuss its content and workload.
-There will be a literacy and numeracy test prior to, or following, the interview.
-The test will be written either by hand or on-line or a combination of both.
-The purpose of this is to ascertain whether applicants have sufficient skills to successfully undertake HE study, and will also diagnose specific support needs.
-Specifically the test will assess that the applicant can:
+All applicants will undertake rigorous diagnostic assessments and tasks as well as one to one and group interviews by the Course Leader before admission on to the course.
+The purpose of the interviews is to review the applicant's current and previous teaching experience and qualifications, clarify his/her expectations of the course and discuss its content and workload.
+This will also ascertain whether applicants have sufficient skills to successfully undertake the course, and will also diagnose specific support needs.
+If applicants cannot demonstrate that they have these skills as a result of recent completion of a CertEd/PGCE or equivalent they will be asked to take a specialist initial diagnostic assessment.
+Unsuccessful applicants will be given guidance on the steps they should take to acquire the necessary skills/experience/qualifications.

-- respond appropriately and in clear English to questions on a piece of recent writing about issues concerning education in the Lifelong Learning Sector; - comment meaningfully on issues concerning education in the Lifelong Learning Sector in an appropriate academic style; and - use ICT to a level required to meet the demands of the course.

-Applicants not considered suitable for the course, will be given guidance on the steps they should take to acquire the necessary skills/experience/qualifications.

-Applicants are strongly encouraged to declare any disabilities they may have when they apply for the course and apply immediately for Disabled Students' Allowances.
+Applicants are strongly encouraged to declare any disabilities they may have when they apply for the course.
 This will enable the teaching team to support the participant's learning more effectively.
 The team will also provide other opportunities following registration for participants to declare disabilities.

-All participants will be assessed in language, literacy, numeracy and ICT at the start of their programme to identify any skills that they need to acquire.
-In order to get QTLS, participants will need to have Literacy and Numeracy qualifications at level 2 as specified by the Institute for Learning currently.
+In order to get QTLS, participants will need to have Literacy and Numeracy qualifications at level 2 as specified by the Institute for Learning.
 Entrants without certificated evidence of holding both may be offered a place conditional upon obtaining such awards.
-Tracking participants' progress with these skills will form part of the Individual Learning Plan (ILP) process; this is equivalent to the HE Personal Development Plan (PDP).
+Tracking participants' progress with these skills will form part of the Individual Learning Plan (ILP) process within the course.

-In circumstances where applicants do not hold level 3 subject specialist qualifications, the Course Leader will have discretion to consult with specialist colleagues within the college as to whether the applicant has equivalent professional/industry experience.
+In circumstances where applicants do not hold level 3 subject specialist qualifications, the Course Leader will have discretion to consult with specialist colleagues concerning the applicant's equivalent professional/industry experience.
 Similarly, development needs associated with updating a participant's specialist skills will be managed in partnership with specialist colleagues as appropriate.

-All offers are conditional on receiving proof of a successful enhanced Criminal Record Bureau (CRB) check, and a reference from the participant's primary employer verifying teaching, guaranteeing to provide a workplace Subject-Specialist Mentor, and supporting requirements for assessment and the ILP.
+All offers are conditional on receiving proof of a successful Enhanced Criminal Record

-In exceptional circumstances and at the Course Leader's discretion, the programme will offer to provide a Subject-Specialist Mentor if a participant's employer is - despite interventions - unable to resource appropriate mentoring.
-This mentor may be drawn from the college's own staff or from a 'pool' of peripatetic mentors created as part of the Westminster Partnership, a Centre for Excellence in Teacher Training (CETT).
+Bureau (CRB) check, and a reference from the participant's primary employer verifying teaching, guaranteeing to provide a workplace Subject-Specialist Mentor, and supporting requirements for assessment and the ILP.
+In exceptional circumstances, the programme will offer to provide a Subject-Specialist Mentor if a participant's employer is - despite interventions - unable to resource appropriate mentoring.
+This mentor may be drawn from the college's own staff or from a 'pool' of peripatetic mentors created as part of the Westminster Partnership, a Centre for Excellence in Teacher Training (CETT), which is a collaboration between Westminster University, Oxford Brookes University and both their partner colleges.